Skip to content

 Helpful Tips

 • Chill your bowl and beaters.
 You want these to be COLD.
-Stick them in the freezer for about 15 minutes before you start making the cool whip.
-It helps to form stiff peaks faster.
+Stick them in the freezer for about 15 minutes before you start making this easy homemade cool whip recipe.

 • Flavoring.
 Vanilla extract gives it the traditional flavor.
-Depending on what dessert you’re making, feel free to use other type of extracts (like almond, lemon or orange).
+Depending on what dessert you’re making, feel free to use other type of extracts (like almond, lemon or orange) or even a few drops of food coloring.

 • Keep a close eye.
 It doesn’t take long for the stiff peaks to form (especially if you chill your bowl and beaters first).
 So make sure not to walk away or get distracted!
 The last thing you want to do is over mix the whipped topping.

 • Whipped cream replacement.
 It can be used interchangeably with whipped cream.
-Use it as a 1:1 replacement.
+Use it as a 1:1 replacement even for a whipped cream frosting.

 Spoonful of cool whip.